 Physicians serve people from a variety of economic and educational backgrounds as well as a variety of cultural and ethnic backgrounds.
 Become more culturally competent while offering your time and talents to others.

 Volunteer for service organizations and become an active participant.
-Consider the American Red Cross, your local Chamber of Commerce, Habitat for Humanity, community recreational facilities, faith-based organizations, homeless shelters, food banks, domestic assault centers, public schools, etc.
+Consider the American Red Cross, your local Chamber of Commerce, Habitat for Humanity, community recreational facilities, homeless shelters, food banks, domestic assault centers, public schools, etc.

 Contact the Resource Center for Persons with Disabilities (or equivalent) at your college.